yellodot/movieapp-usecase/README.md

 ## Installation
 npm install

-Download/clone the folder and run npm install to install all the node packages
+Clone the folder and run npm install to install all the node packages.

+## Setting an API key for the TMDB API

+Create a .env file duplicating the .env.sample file and replace the env variable with your TMDB API key.

 ## Run
 npm start